Nohamika/Nohamika.github.io/index.md

 # Step 1: collecting and preapring the data

 I collected the data from the website "Our World in Data".
-I download a csv that include for each country the number of total dead people from COVID-19 for each date.
+I download a csv that includes for each country the number of total dead people from COVID-19 for each date.
 The csv file I used had the dates until 31/07/2020, but the site is updated every day so new data can be added.
-You can find the file with the data you can find it in the Github repository.
+You can find the file with the data in the Github repository.
-Lets look at our data:
+For each country I named day1 (or t0 if you like) the first day with at least 5 dead people.
+The following data frame include each country and the total deaths from Covid-10 from day1:

 location | total_deaths_per_million
 -------- | ------------------------